How is Cold Drawn Steel Made?news-press-releases

 How is Cold Drawn Steel Made?

-In a nutshell, cold drawing is the pulling of a hot rolled steel bar through a die that is slightly smaller in size.
+Cold drawing is the pulling of a hot rolled steel bar through a die that is slightly smaller in size.
 So how is cold drawn steel made?
 The process path that Northlake uses consists of first shot blasting the hot rolled bar, then cold drawing it through the die, then rotary (roll) straightening, and finally cutting to length.

 This initial operation will clean the surface of the hot rolled bar, essentially removing all scale and rust.
 This operation also creates a bar surface which will help carry the drawing lubricant into the die.